-Small intestinal bacterial overgrowth (SIBO) occurs when gut bacteria become too plentiful in the small intestine leading to symptoms of gas, bloating, diarrhea or constipation.
+Small intestinal bacterial overgrowth (SIBO) occurs when gut bacteria become too plentiful in the small intestine.
+The most common symptom is diarrhea.

 In a healthy gut there are huge numbers of bacteria in the large intestine (which is also called the colon) and relatively small numbers of bacteria in the small intestine.
-In the colon these “probiotic” bacteria feed on the indigestible components of our food (prebiotics aka fibre) where they ferment it to produce compounds that are beneficial to our health (like the anti-inflammatory short chain fatty acid called butyrate).
+The bacteria present in the colon feed on the indigestible components of our food, like fibre, fermenting it to produce compounds that are beneficial to our health and digestion (like the anti-inflammatory short chain fatty acid called butyrate).

-SIBO typically occurs due to an underlying dysfunction of intestinal motility (translation: movement).
+SIBO typically occurs due to an underlying dysfunction of intestinal motility which results in stasis.
 Under normal circumstances, the small intestine contracts and relaxes in an organized manner, constantly moving undigested food particles and gut bacteria downstream to the colon (this is called peristalsis, in case anyone quizzes you).
-When normal intestinal motility becomes compromised, bacteria are permitted to grow to excessive numbers in the wrong segment of the gut.
+When normal intestinal motility becomes compromised, bacteria is permitted to grow to excessive numbers in the wrong segment of the gut.

 Signs and Symptoms of SIBO: